-Cabinet records created in 1998 and 1999 became available to access on 1 January 2020.
+Cabinet records created in the year 2000 became available to access on 1 January 2021.

 Where are the Cabinet records held?